richardtjornhammar/impetuous/README.md

 # Usage example 4 : Diabetes analysis

 Here we show how to use a novel multifactor method on a diabetes data set to deduce important transcripts with respect to being diabetic.
-The data was obtained from the Broad Institute [Broad Insitute](http://www.gsea-msigdb.org/gsea/datasets.jsp) and contains gene expressions from a microarray hgu133a platform.
+The data was obtained from the [Broad Insitute](http://www.gsea-msigdb.org/gsea/datasets.jsp) and contains gene expressions from a microarray hgu133a platform.
 We choose to employ the `Diabetes_collapsed_symbols.gct` file since it has already been collapsed down to useful transcripts.
-We have entered an `impetuous-gfa 0.50.0` environment and set up the a `diabetes.py` file with the follwing code content:
+We have entered an `impetuous-gfa` ( version >= `0.50.0` ) environment and set up the a `diabetes.py` file with the follwing code content:

 ```
 import pandas as pd